-From short ecommerce product descriptions to enormously long sales letters; ask any copywriter and they’ll quickly tell you that bullet points are one of the most valuable tools in their skill set.
+From short ecommerce product descriptions to Amazon listings to enormously long sales letters; ask any copywriter and they’ll quickly tell you that bullet points are one of the most valuable tools in their skill set.
 Why?
 Because they almost always get read.

 Most people (and many professional copywriters), however, struggle with writing captivating bullet points.
 Follow along and I’ll show you one quick process for cranking out an endless list of persuasive bullets that will help your copy convert.